Kintyre 66

 Background image - Waa Single Letter Outline

 Yes, you’ll enjoy views of the water from pretty much everywhere here.
-Perfect to watch and calm your mind, or get active with some watersports including surfing, wild swimming, kayaking, sailing and much more.
-Boat trips to the surrounding islands and the mainland run frequently too.
+Perfect for watching and calming your mind, or getting active with some watersports, including surfing, wild swimming, kayaking, sailing, and much more.
+Boat trips to the surrounding islands and the mainland run frequently, too.

 Explore